 - Follow up.
 Whether the person accepts help or not, it is vital to uphold statements made during the intervention.
 Otherwise, the person may experience excessive stress, which could slow their rehabilitation process, lead to relapse, or deepen substance abuse problems.

-Find Help When Your Loved One Refuses Treatment in Tennessee
+Find Help When Your Loved One Refuses Treatment

 Contact us today to receive support and help during this difficult time.